Applying to the BYU Marriott MPA Program

 The application deadline is 15 January for the full-time MPA program and 1 May for the Executive MPA program.
 Admission decisions are communicated no later than the end of March for the full-time MPA program and the end of June for the Executive MPA program.

-- Candidates for the full-time MPA program are required to take either the GRE or the GMAT, though the GRE is preferred.
-Students applying for the JD/MPA joint degree with the BYU Law School may take the LSAT.
-Graduate test scores (e.g., GRE, GMAT, TOEFL) are sent directly from the testing service to BYU (the general university code for BYU is 4019).
+- Students applying for the JD/MPA joint degree with the BYU Law School need to take the LSAT for law school admissions.
+The GRE is NOT required to be considered for the BYU MPA program.
+Graduate test scores (e.g., GRE, TOEFL) are sent directly from the testing service to BYU (the general university code for BYU is 4019).
 If you have taken the test before the application deadline, the score will be received before the admission committee meetings.

 - If an application is missing something, the candidate will be contacted.
 Contact the MPA Admissions Office at (801) 422-4221 or email@example.com with questions about the program, or contact BYU Graduate Studies with questions about the application.